What You Need to Know About Travelling Tonga by Bus

 Taking the bus in the South Pacific is renowned for being a cultural experience, which is no different in Tonga!
-Buses casually make their way around the islands of Tongatapu and Vava’u, blaring loud music with faulty doors that often don’t close and buzzing crowds of locals, especially if part of the school run.
-What’s more, getting around Tonga on a local bus is incredibly cheap, where you’ll go from destination to destination paying a few senitis to a couple of pa’anga to get around.
-Just so you know how to use the buses, we’ve put together this list of tips for taking the bus in Tonga!
+Buses casually make their way around the island of Tongatapu, sometimes blaring loud music with faulty doors that often don’t close and buzzing crowds of locals, especially if part of the school run.
+What’s more, getting around Tonga on a local bus is incredibly cheap, where you’ll go from A to B paying a few senitis or a couple of pa’anga to get around.
+But with very limited schedules and a few other quirks, there are a few things you need to know about the buses in Tonga before using them to get around.
+Plus, just so you know how to use the buses, we’ve put together this list of tips for taking the bus in Tonga!

-In Tongatapu, the bus stations are easy to find along the waterfront of Nuku’alofa next to Vuna Wharf.
+Bus stations are easy to find along the waterfront of Nuku’alofa next to Vuna Wharf.
 They are well sign-posted with “Bus Station East West” and “Bus Station Central”.
 Otherwise, bus stops in urban areas can be identified with signs saying “Pasi” or “Bus Stop”.
-In villages, you’ll need to hail the bus down from the village’s main road.
-In Vava’u, there is a well-signed bus stop on Tu’i Road and Fatafehi Road in Neiafu.
-Some villages in Vava’u have bus shelters to catch the bus from or you can hail down the bus from the side of the road.
+In villages, you’ll need to hail the bus driver from the village’s main road.

 Buses on Tongatapu have destinations written in capital letters on the front of the bus to identify the name of the village or district it is travelling to.
-Buses that travel around the eastern side of Tongatapu say “HAHAKE” on the front, on the western side say “HIHIFO” on the front and around Nuku’alofa say “VAIOLA” on the front.
+Buses that travel around the eastern side of Tongatapu say “HAHAKE” or “LAPAHA” on the front, on the western side say “HIHIFO” or “HOUMA” on the front and around Nuku’alofa say “VAIOLA” on the front.

-In Tongatapu, buses start moving from Nuku’alofa from 7am and stop around 5pm on Monday to Friday and stopping earlier in the day on a Saturday.
-Buses from villages outside of Nuku’alofa tend to start making their final journey back to town by 3pm, so don’t leave getting back to town any later than then!
+Buses start moving from Nuku’alofa at 7 am and stop around 5 pm from Monday to Friday.
+They will stop operating earlier in the day on a Saturday.
+Buses from villages outside of Nuku’alofa tend to start making their final journey back to town by 3 pm (the end of the school day), so don’t leave getting back to town any later than then!
 Buses do not operate on a Sunday.

 6. Ask the Driver the Return Time

 You won’t find bus timetables in Tonga.
 Buses don’t have schedules.
 Even the school bus runs can change if schools close early.
-So your best option is to sit and wait for the bus, which won’t be long on Tongatapu but might be on Vava’u.
+So your best option is to sit and wait for the bus, which can be up to three hours.
 When you get on the bus, ask the driver when the bus returns from your destination, as buses run the same routes throughout the day.

 7. Let the Driver Know Your Destination